 4. Absorb the Energy

 Sedona is primarily known for it’s vortexes and the unique energy that these special places bring.
 Even if you are not spiritual or don’t want to meditate, do yourself a favor and make an effort to go to one of the Sedona vortexes and a few moments of quiet contemplation.
 Soak up the energy and relax, you may be surprised how rejuvenated you fell after!
+To really embrace the energy here, consider a guided spiritual and scientific tour to learn more about this amazing place.

 5. Plan Out Your Hikes